Costco Anywhere Visa Card by Citi Review 2023

 - And another thing.
 Wave buh-bye to any rewards amount not redeemed by that date.
 This is why obnoxiously loud calendar reminders were invented.

 - The card lacks some frills you’ll find elsewhere.
-The Costco card offers just the bare minimum in protections — damage/theft protection and an extended manufacturer’s warranty; no travel coverages or insurance.
+The Costco card offers just the bare minimum in protections, such as damage/theft protection.
+There are no travel coverages or insurance.
+(Costco's extended warranty benefit ends on January 22, 2023 and will not apply to purchases made after that date.)

 - Also missing: Sign-up perks.
 Costco assumes the cashback terms will be enough to get you through the door.
 The card lacks even a nominal sign-up bonus and offers no introductory low-APR rate on purchases or balance transfers.